Bram-Hub/TFTrees/README.md

 CTRL + T for verify tree

+CTRL + I for verify tree for syntax

 CTRL + SHIFT + Click for add modus ponens support step

 CTRL + A for add line after

 CTRL + B for add line before

+CTRL + SHIFT + B for add new branch

 CTRL + D for delete current line